hubtype/botonic/packages/botonic-plugin-ner/README.md

 ### Requiring the plugin

 The plugin must be required in `src/plugins.js` and the locales of the trained models must be defined in their options.

-**Locales order matters.** If locale detection is ambiguous, the locale defined first in the array will be used as a fallback.

 ```javascript
 export const plugins = [